 Q: Everyone has their pre-race routines and superstitions.
 How do you prepare for your races the night/morning before?

 A: Pre-race I eat a salad and vegan pizza—anything natural and non-processed which is why I love Amrita because they have supported me from the start!
 I do six shake out miles the day before and I’m in bed by 8pm.
 When I wake up my gear is all out and ready to go!

 TIPS: Alicia is doing it right—eating a hearty meal and getting a minimum of eight hours of sleep the night before is a major key.
 Getting your body moving before a race prevents injuries, burnout.
 A smart warm up loosens up your muscles, bones, and joints and surprisingly enough, leaves you more energized.

 TIPS: Eat good, feel good!
-For some high protein plant-based superfood recipes click here.
+Here are some high protein plant-based superfood recipes.

 Q: How do you balance your running lifestyle in your busy life?

 A: I am a behavioral psychology therapist with children.
 I crunch in 91 mile weeks by running twice a day; the second one is usually an easier pace.
 I keep a rigid sleep run schedule by waking up every day at 4am and sleeping by 10pm, napping for half an hour daily.
 I check all my emails while I’m running!

 TIPS: Setting aside at least an hour a day to do something you love—whether it’s reading a book, eating a snack, or exercising—is a great way to relieve stress and motivate you through a busy week.
 Remember to schedule in a pick-me-up for some You-time!